dbrugne/donut/README.md

 - [x] Modify "header" link to open account/ in blank
 - [x] Add a chat button in logged header
 - [x] Removed "logged" homepage to replace with automatic redirection to chat interface (expect for account/)

-- [ ] Add an intermediate "form" to choose a username when entering in chatroom
+- [x] Add an intermediate "form" to choose a username when entering in chatroom

-- [ ] Template user profile
-- [ ] Test it on IE8-11/FF

 - Signup
 - [x] Remove username from signup form (comment)